GeorgeGu2100/7LanguagesIn7Weeks/Erlang/LessonNotes.md

 ## About the Language

+* Erlang is a compile language
+* Functional programming language, but not a pure functional language
+* programs built entirely out of functions, No objects!
+* those functions usually return the same values given the same inputs
+* those functions will not usually have side affects and will not modify program state
+* you can assing any variable once!!
 * Runs on its own virtual machine called ```Beam```
 * Built for concurrency
 * Built to develop near real-time fault-tolerant distributed applications